blogc/blogc/README.md

     - ``listing_once`` should be inclueded if more than one source file is provided, but only once, if the compiler is called with ``-l``.
 - Template blocks can be defined multiple times in the same template, but can't be nested.

-The variables defined in the source file are only available inside of blocks.
-If something does not depends on the source files, and is global, it must be hardcoded in the template, for the sake of simplicity.
+The variables defined in source files are only available inside of blocks.
+The variables defined in the command line are global and available everywhere.
+Inside blocks, variables defined in source files are always used, even if a global variable with the same name exists.

 The templates can use conditional statements: ``{% if VARIABLE %}`` or ``{% if not VARIABLE %}``, and ``{% endif %}``.
 They check if a variable is defined or not.
-As variables are not available outside of blocks, these conditional statements can't be defined outside of blocks as well.

-Variables are not available in ``listing_once`` blocks, because it is not possible to guess which source file would provide the variable contents.
+Variables defined in source files are not available in ``listing_once`` blocks, because it is not possible to guess which source file would provide the variable contents.
+Global variables, defined in the command line are available.

 As the compiler is output-agnostic, Atom feeds and sitemaps should be generated using templates as well.